- How do you choose camp counselors? What sort of training do they complete?

 11. We may be going on vacation during part of the session – can I get a refund for the days my child doesn’t attend?

 We do not refund for days that campers do not attend or pro-rate a week’s fee at the time of enrollment.
-Contact Kelly Somberg, our Camp Registrar, if you have questions: 913-327-8004 or [email protected]
+Contact DD Gass if you have questions: 913-327-8079 or via e-mail

 12. Do you offer camp by the day?